-TPMS provides a low pressure warning and does not re-inflate your tyres.
-Tyre pressures should be checked regularly using an accurate pressure gauge when the tyres cold.

-TPMS can NOT register damage to a tyre.
-Regularly check the condition of your tyres, especially if the vehicle is driven off-road

-When inflating tyres, care should be taken to avoid bending or damaging the TPMS valves.
-Always ensure correct alignment of the inflation head to the valve stem.
+- TPMS provides a low pressure warning and does not re-inflate your tyres.
+Tyre pressures should be checked regularly using an accurate pressure gauge when the tyres are cold. - TPMS can NOT register damage to a tyre.
+Regularly check the condition of your tyres, especially if the vehicle is driven off-road - When inflating tyres, care should be taken to avoid bending or damaging the TPMS valves.
+Always make sure correct alignment of the inflation head to the valve stem.